-When it comes to dental procedures, many people worry about root canals in Highland Heights.
+When it comes to dental procedures, many people worry about root canals in Northern Kentucky.
 You don’t need to be nervous, though.
 With a root canal procedure, you can keep a tooth threatened by infection, avoiding an extraction and tooth replacement.Doctor Theiss on Root Canals Read Transcript

 Somebody comes in with a tooth giving them pain and it's abscessed, we can do a root canal.
 Nobody likes root canals, but they work, they get you out of pain.
 We’re trying to save your teeth so we can keep them for a long time, so by taking the nerve out of that tooth, we can get you out of pain and get a great result.